chrisnoonan98675/site/README.md

 See `_redirects.yml` for a complete list of the redirects that are available.

 **Note:** At this time, there is no "latest" link for the Jython API documentation.

+**Note also:** If you use absolute URL's, you can check the links from the comfort of your local work environment.

 # Development Dashboard